caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 ### Alpha rarefaction plotting

-In this section we'll explore alpha diversity as a function of sampling depth using the `qiime diversity alpha-rarefaction`[`alpha-rarefaction` action](xref:_library-ext#q2-action-diversity-alpha-rarefaction).
+In this section we'll explore alpha diversity as a function of sampling depth using the[`alpha-rarefaction` action](xref:_library-ext#q2-action-diversity-alpha-rarefaction).
 This visualizer computes one or more alpha diversity metrics at multiple sampling depths, in steps between 1 (optionally controlled with `min-depth`) and the value provided as `max-depth`.
 At each sampling depth step, 10 rarefied tables will be generated, and the diversity metrics will be computed for all samples in the tables.
 The number of iterations (rarefied tables computed at each sampling depth) can be controlled with the `iterations` parameter.